 Make sure you copy the Secret Value and not the Secret ID.

-Azure AD setup is now complete and you can return to Ivanti Neurons Platform.
+Entra ID setup is now complete and you can return to Ivanti Neurons Platform.

 The Secret lifetime is finite, so your company should take measures to ensure this is replaced prior to expiry to avoid any outages to Ivanti Neurons.
 Learn how to Update Client Secret.